szhang06/Bellabeat-Smart-Device-Data-Analysis/README.md

 # Bellabeat Marketing Analysis Case Study
 ## Overview
 This project analyzed fitness tracker data to gain insights on how consumers use the products of Bellabeat, a high-tech wellness product manufactuers for women.
 The goal was to use these insights to help shape Bellabeat's marketing strategies.
-The analysis focused on one of Bellabeat’s key products (Bellabeat app, wearable tracker Leaf, wellness bottle, watch and memeberships) with the ultimate aim of presenting high-level recommendations to the executive team on how to enhance user engagement and drive growth.
+The analysis focused on one of Bellabeat’s key products (Bellabeat app, wearable tracker Leaf, wellness bottle, watch and memberships) with the ultimate aim of presenting high-level recommendations to the executive team on how to enhance user engagement and drive growth.

 ## Objective
 The key objectives of this analysis are to: